Badredine-Kheddaoui/sql_inserter/README.md

 Datatypes:
 <br/>
 there are three datatypes supported: number, float and varchar.
-If the datatype wasn't specified, it's varchar per default.
+If the datatype wasn't specified, it's varchar per default.<br/>
-1 - number: generate a random number between 1236 and 9932 if no wordlist was specified.
+1 - number: generate a random number between 1236 and 9932 if no wordlist was specified.<br/>
-2 - float: generate a random float between 1236 and 9932 if no wordlist was specified.
+2 - float: generate a random float between 1236 and 9932 if no wordlist was specified.<br/>
-3 - varchar: get a random line from the randomWords.txt if no wordlist was specified.
+3 - varchar: get a random line from the randomWords.txt if no wordlist was specified.<br/>
+<br/><br/>
 Wordlists:
 <br/>
 you can specify the wordlist after specifying the column datatype, if no wordlist was specified and the datatype was varchar then the script will generate random lines from the randomWords.txt.